CSUS-CS-CPE159/class_example/TimerEvent/README.md

 <p>
 The objective of this example is to practice how to program to use the timer interrupt events.
-Check more details: [click me](https://github.com/CSUS-CS-CPE159/class_example/blob/main/TimerEvent/TimerInterrupt.pdf)
+Check more details: <a href="https://github.com/CSUS-CS-CPE159/class_example/blob/main/TimerEvent/TimerInterrupt.pdf" target="_blank">Click here</a>
 </p>

 Write your own code following class lectures and this pseudo code: